Philosophy for Children

 - Are there any “COUNTER-EXAMPLES”?

-Philosophy for Children is being done by students and teachers all over the world.
+Students and teachers all over the world are participating in Philosophy for Children.
 It is done in different ways in different places.
-Our approach is to allow student-centred, student-driven discussions that use basic philosophical tools (the tool kit described above) to develop good thinking in a safe environment.
+Our approach is to allow student-centred, student-driven discussions that use basic philosophical tools to develop good thinking in a safe environment.